tomsWebConsulting/twcsl/Element/Text Wrap With Span/README.md

     * Use this option if you have multiple pages where you want to have this effect.

-    * Add code from file **[text wrap with span.html][5]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Refer to [Add code to code injection][7].
+    * Add code from file **[text wrap with span.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Refer to [Add code to code injection][6].
 Read the code for any instructions within.

 ## Notes

 This code is a base for other effects.
-On it own there is not much in the way of on page visual changes.
+On its own there is not much in the way of on page visual change.

 The code will wrap your text in a span tag, add a **twc-twws** class name, and add a **data-twc-twws-text** attribute.
 With those additions it should provide